Date Published: 18 January 2021

 CNPLaw LLP has an impressive range of Singapore and foreign issuer clients.
 It is routinely engaged in mid-market equity offerings on the Singapore and Hong Kong exchanges.
 The firm has also operated as a Singapore listing agent to a number of international corporates on their debt offerings.
 Tan Min-Li leads the corporate finance team and has a formidable record in mid-market issuances.
-Stephen Soh is recommended for deals in the technology, media, and entertainment sectors.

 One client shared: “The strength of this firm is their knowledge and expertise in commercial laws especially pertaining to M&A transactions, corporate finance matters, and compliance with the MAS and SGX listing rules in Singapore.”

 Another source notes: “Tan Min-Li is technically very competent, knowledgeable, and hands-on in completing the assignment.
 She has a personalised approach to handling the assignment.”

 CNPLaw LLP has further evolved its practice to include a greater share of cross-border and ASEAN deals, including Indonesia, Myanmar, and Laos.
 It continues to expand its portfolio of Chinese clients and is building its name in the start-up and venture capital segment.
 Ken Chia leads the department, which includes experienced and versatile practitioners Bill Jamieson and Amit Dhume.